 The standalone modes are set by the app in the settings page.
 Whenever the Puck is ON and it is not connected to wireless then it will automatically run the configured standalone mode.

-The Puck can be turned ON and OFF from the power switch on the side of the device.
+The Puck can be turned ON and OFF from the power switch on the bottom of the device.

 The Puck has a rechargeable LiPo battery built in.
 To charge the battery turn off the device and use the provided USB to to USB Mini plug to connect the Puck to a USB charger or USB power source to charge.

 Please note the USB port is only for charging the Puck it will not connect to you computer or other device from this port.

 When charging the charge light will be RED and turn Blue when completely charged.
 The charge light can be observed from the top of the puck.

 Please note the Puck is not designed to work with software other than what has been written by Digital Dowsing.

 When not in use turn the Puck OFF and return the Puck to its carrying case.
 Always keep the puck out of moist environments.